Class of Nuke 'Em High: Reception

+Class of Nuke 'Em High has received generally negative reviews.
+On review aggregator website Rotten Tomatoes, the film received an approval rating of 20% based on 5 reviews, with an average rating of 4.2/10.
+DVD Talk offers a more positive assessment of the film: "Class Of Nuke 'Em High isn't a film to be taken too seriously, but rather enjoyed for what it is and that's a crass, gory, trashy fun-filled eighty five minutes of Troma style high jinks.
+It plays off of different clichés and stereotypes really well and provides plenty of low-brow laughs and splattery set pieces."
+A review for Horror DNA praises various aspects of the film, including special effects and cinematography: "The film is a testament to filmmakers with high ambitions and low budgets, as the production value is at times quite impressive.
+The miniatures used for the nuclear plant are effective and the visual f/x do not stick out as shoddy or overtly fake.
+There are some nice action sequences involving motorcycles and even some gun play that are tightly edited and help the film to zip along.
+Michael Mayers’ cinematography adds a layer of beauty to sequences that otherwise risk appearing cheap and jokey."

+The film earned $1,900,000 at the US box office.

 Sequels

 The film spawned four sequels.
 Two came in the 1990s with 1991's Class of Nuke 'Em High 2: Subhumanoid Meltdown and 1994's Class of Nuke 'Em High 3: The Good, the Bad and the Subhumanoid.
 These two sequels were not directed by either Lloyd Kaufman or Michael Herz, but were produced by them.
 They were more comedic than violent and had good production values despite the low budget.
 The sequels marked the first appearance by Tromie the radioactive squirrel.
 Two sequels directed by Kaufman arrived in the 2010s.
 A fourth installment of the series called Return to Nuke 'Em High Volume 1 was released in January 2014.
 The fifth entry, Return to Return to Nuke 'Em High AKA Volume 2, premiered at 2017 Cannes Film Festival.

-Remake

-On April 7, 2010, Kaufman announced that he has been contacted about remaking Class of Nuke 'Em High.
-Kaufman has already confirmed that other '80s Troma classics such The Toxic Avenger, which will have a PG-13 rating and Mother's Day would also receive remakes by other studios.
-As of 2013, the Toxic Avenger remake has yet to be produced, but a Mother's Day remake was released by Anchor Bay Films in 2011.